 I’ve learned to accept my unique way of working

-Some people sit down to work with a cup of coffee as soon as they get up.
-I don’t drink caffeine, and prefer to start my day with meditation, journaling and sketching until I’m fully awake.
+- Some people sit down to work with a cup of coffee as soon as they get up.
+I prefer to start my day gently with yoga, meditation, journaling, and sketching until I’m fully awake.

-Some people love to chip away on a project day by day and make consistent incremental progress, while I love short, intense campaigns and launching fast, before my momentum blows out.
+- Some people love to chip away on a project day by day and make consistent incremental progress, while I love short, intense campaigns and launching fast, before I lose momentum.

 This also means that I no longer think I need to apologize for my way of working.

 I know that not reading e-mail until noon means I get to be fully focused on my creative work, and this is better for my clients than me responding to their message within 15 minutes.

 I know that taking my first day of period off when it's particularly rough means that I don’t have to spend the day frustrated because my body refuses to cooperate, and that I’m more energized the following day.